Visit the south of Madagascar

 • Hôtel Cristo.

-Manakara is accessible by train or by car.
+Manakara is accessible via train or car, offering convenient travel options.

 Manakara